mvysny/vok-orm/README.md

 }
 ```

+> **Note**: If you don't want to use the Entity interface for some reason (for example when the table has no primary key), you can still include
+useful finder methods by making the companion object to implement the `DaoOfAny` interface.
+The finder methods such as `findById()` will accept
+Any as primary keys.

 ### Adding Reviews

 Let's add the second table, the "Review" table.
-The Review table lists reviews for drinks from a particular category.
+The Review table is a list of reviews for
+various drinks; it back-references the drink category as a foreign key into the `Category` table.

 The DDL is as follows:

 ```sql92
 create TABLE REVIEW (
   id bigint auto_increment PRIMARY KEY,